Women in Iraq: Forced prostitution, abductions and killings of women

-Abuse of women since the invasion
+Abuse of women since the 2003 invasion

-Many people feel it is due to the ongoing terror wrought in this land that brings so much oppression to women.
-Prior to the arrival of forces in Iraq in 1991, Iraqi women were free to wear whatever they liked and go wherever they chose.
-The Iraqi constitution of 1970 gave women equality and liberty in the Muslim world, but since the invasion, women's rights have fallen to the lowest in Iraqi history.

-Since the invasion in 2003 "Iraqi women have been brutally attacked, kidnapped and intimidated from participating in the Iraqi society".
+The aftermath of the 2003 invasion of Iraq came with an increase of oppression against women.
+Based on a 2008 survey done by the Women for Women International, the survey showed that 63.9 percent of the Iraqi women had stated that "violence against women in general was increasing."

 Yanar Mohammed, an Iraqi feminist, "asserts unequivocally that war and occupation have cost Iraqi women their legal standing and their everyday freedom of dress and movement".
 She continues by arguing that "The first losers in all these were women".

 Arising from their fear of being raped and harassed, women have to wear not only the veil, but must also to wear chador in order not to attract attention.
-In an online edition of Guardian, the reporter Mark Lattiner reports that despite promises and hopes given to the Iraqi population that their lives were going to change, Iraqi women's lives "have become immeasurably worse, with rapes, burnings and murders [now] as a daily occurrence."
+In an online edition of The Guardian, Mark Lattiner reports that despite promises and hopes given to the Iraqi population that their lives were going to improve, Iraqi women's lives "have become immeasurably worse, with rapes, burnings and murders [now] as a daily occurrence."

+Yazidi women

+The invasion by the Islamic State from 2014 to 2017 further exacerbated gender violence and discrimination against women in Iraq, limiting women's movement and opportunities.
+The Yazidi women have been severely affected by ISIS conflicts and the Yazidi genocide in 2014.
+The Yazidis, a Kurdish minority, in northern Iraq and western Kurdistan have beceome victims of ISIS violence.
+The rise of ISIS in 2014 led to human rights violations, including a 2014 attack on Mount Sinjar that resulted in about 3,100 deaths and 6,800 abductions.
+Women and girls were targeted for abduction and sexual violence.
+Approximately 300,000 Yazidis have been displaced in Kurdistan, mainly in refugee camps, with many still missing.
+Displaced Yazidis suffer from high levels of physical and mental health issues, with women experiencing especially high rates of trauma, PTSD, and depression due to war-related and gender-based violence.